Multiplayer bandits without observing collision information: Proof of Theorem .

-The second claim is that if no bad event occurs, then the algorithm never makes a mistake in characterizing the arms as golden/bad.
+The second claim is that the algorithm never makes a mistake in characterizing the arms as golden and bad.
 First, the characterizations based on confidence intervals (Lines~\ref{updategolden}--\ref{updategoldenend}) are correct because all confidence intervals are correct.
-Next note that if $j\in S\setminus E$ on Line~\ref{unexploredarms}, then $j$ is not explored, and that can be because of one of two reasons: first, its mean may be smaller than $\mu$, hence it is not occupied during the MusicalChairs2 subroutines.
-Or, it may be a golden arm occupied by another player on her Line~\ref{occupygolden}.
-In the latter case, let $\muhat'_j$ be the average reward received from this arm by that other player.
+Now fix an epoch $i$ and an arm $j$, and note that if $j\in S\setminus E$ on Line~\ref{unexploredarms}, that means $j$ is not explored, and that can be for one of two reasons: it may be a golden arm occupied by another player on her Line~\ref{occupygolden} or its mean may be smaller than $\nu$.

+Case 1: arm $j$ is a golden arm occupied by another player.
+Let $\muhat'_j$ be the average reward received from this arm by the other player.
 Suppose the arm was marked as golden by the other player in epoch $i' \leq i-1$.
-Then we must have $\muhat'_j > \mu + 3 \sqrt{g/2^{i'}}$ (see Line~\ref{goldenconditions}).
+Then we must have had $\muhat'_j > \nu + 3 \sqrt{g/2^{i'}}$ (see Line~\ref{goldenconditions}).
 This implies